Manfred Mann: 1966–1969: Mike d'Abo era

-Jones was replaced by Mike d'Abo in July 1966, and the group switched labels to Fontana Records, where they were produced by Shel Talmy.
-Their first Fontana single, a version of Bob Dylan's "Just Like a Woman", released in July, scraped into the UK top ten and reached number one in Sweden.
+Jones was replaced by Mike d'Abo and Bruce was replaced by Klaus Voormann.
+Dobson and Lowther were not replaced, returning Manfred Mann to a five-piece.
+Their first Fontana single, a version of Bob Dylan's "Just Like a Woman", released in July, scraped into the UK Top 10 and reached No. 1 in Sweden.
 Their new long-player, As Is, followed in October; the group's increased studio technique sidelined their jazz, soul and blues roots.
 The next two singles, "Semi-Detached, Suburban Mr James" and "Ha!
 Ha!
 Said the Clown", both reached the Top 5.
 Another EP set of instrumentals, Instrumental Assassination, was released in December.
-This featured original member Dave Richmond on double bass, but not Mike d'Abo, suggesting the sessions dated from a little earlier in 1966.
+This featured original member Dave Richmond on double bass.

-An instrumental version of Tommy Roe's "Sweet Pea" only reached No. 36 when issued as a single, and the follow-up, Randy Newman's "So Long, Dad", with its intricate keyboard arrangement, missed the top twenty altogether.
+An instrumental version of Tommy Roe's "Sweet Pea" only reached No. 36 when issued as a single, and the follow-up, Randy Newman's "So Long, Dad", with its intricate keyboard arrangement, missed the Top 20 altogether.
 Thus, 1967 was for the group largely an unsuccessful year in the charts, besides "Ha!
 Ha!
 Said The Clown" which reached the UK singles chart early in 1967.
-There was no album, as Mann and Hugg explored other avenues of their career, although their record company did compile the UK budget-priced album What A Mann (Fontana SFL 13003), a predominantly instrumental set gathering together a few recent singles' A-sides, B-sides, and instrumental EP tracks.
+There was no album, as Mann and Hugg explored other avenues of their career, although their record company did compile the UK budget-priced album What A Mann, a predominantly instrumental set gathering together a few recent singles' A-sides, B-sides, and instrumental EP tracks.